dblock/run.dblock.org/_posts/2018/2018-06-22-upgrading-to-a-running-watch.md

 The [Garmin Forerunner 645 Music](https://www.amazon.com/Garmin-Forerunner-contactless-wrist-based-010-01863-20/dp/B078H244WN) seemed to be a slightly more advanced version of the Fitbit Ionic for an extra price.
 I haven't tried it, but heard great things.

 There's a newly released [Garmin Vivoactive 3 Music](https://buy.garmin.com/en-US/US/p/602068) that matches closely the specs and is similarly priced to the Fitbit Ionic.
-YMMV.
+I would have bought this one today, but I haven't tried it myself.